mulesoft-assets/template-sfdc2sieb-contact-broadcast/README.md

 # Use Case <a name="usecase"/>
 I want to synchronize contacts from Salesforce to Siebel.

-This Template should serve as a foundation for the process of migrating contacts from Salesforce to Siebel, being able to specify filtering criteria and desired behavior when an contact already exists in the Siebel.
+This Template should serve as a foundation for the process of migrating contacts from Salesforce to Siebel, being able to specify filtering criteria and desired behavior when a contact already exists in the Siebel instance.

-As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided into Input, Process and On Complete stages.
-During the Input stage the Template will go to the Salesforce and query all the existing Contacts that match the filter criteria.
+During the Input stage, the Template will query Salesforce for all the existing Contacts that match the filtering criteria.
-During the Process stage, each Salesforce Contact will be filtered depending on, if it has an existing matching Contact in the Siebel and if the last updated date of the later is greater than the one of Salesforce.
+In the Process stage, if the *accountSyncPolicy* is set to 'syncAccount', the Account under which the Contact belongs is created in the Siebel instance (if it does not exist).
-The last step of the Process stage will group the contacts and create them in Siebel.
+The last step of the Process stage will create/update contacts in Siebel.
-Finally during the On Complete stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.
+Finally during the On Complete stage the Template will output statistics data into the console.

 # Considerations <a name="considerations"/>